splunk/public-o11y-docs/sp-oncall/alerts/auto-resolve-pop-ack.rst

 incident can sit in an acknowledged state before it is automatically re-triggered.

-Simply check the box and select a time-frame and any incidents that have been acknowledged but unresolved for that time-frame will automatically be re-triggered.
-The incident will return to a triggered (un’acked) state and start again at the beginning of the escalation policy for the team that received the incident initially.
+Check the box and select a time-frame and any incidents that have been acknowledged but unresolved for that time-frame will automatically be re-triggered.
+The incident will return to a triggered (un'acked) state and start again at the beginning of the escalation policy for the team that received the incident initially.